ADumbDoor/Swim-Mill-Revamped/README.md

 4. [sigaction](https://man7.org/linux/man-pages/man2/sigaction.2.html) (You may choose to use [signal](https://man7.org/linux/man-pages/man7/signal.7.html) instead)

 5. [Makefile](https://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/) (You are only required to make a Makefile that uses what you learn up to the first Makefile iteration, but it is worth a read to go a bit further.
-You may either use multiple gcc compile commands in your first make rule, or you may create multiple make rules that are called by your first make rule.)
+You may either use multiple gcc compile commands in your first make rule, or you may create multiple make rules that are called by your first make rule.
+[More on that here.](https://makefiletutorial.com/#targets))

 ### questions you should answer:
 * Q1.
 In what order should you perform the actions to create [shared memory](https://man7.org/linux/man-pages/man7/shm_overview.7.html)?
 (HINT: A minimum of three functions must be used the first time you create shared memory)

 * Q2.
 What is the return type of mmap, and what can you do with it?
 (If you are unfamiliar with C/C++, you might need to [do some personal research](https://en.cppreference.com/w/c) in order to understand this data type.)

 * Q3.
-What does fork return, and how can that information be used?
+What does [fork()](https://man7.org/linux/man-pages/man2/fork.2.html) return, and how can that information be used?

 * Q4.
-If exec works as intended, what happens to the process that calls it?
+If [exec](https://man7.org/linux/man-pages/man3/exec.3.html) works as intended, what happens to the process that calls it?

 * Q5.
 Do all three functions for shared memory need to be called in every single process after the first?
 If yes, why?
 If no, which ones are needed, and why would you not need to call all of them?